MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-macos-with-intune.md

 - The device must support the plug-in:
   - macOS 10.15 and newer
 - The device is managed with Intune.
-The Company Portal app must be installed and configured on the device.
+- The Microsoft Company Portal app must be installed and configured on the device.

 [!INCLUDE [Apple Kerberos Extension Boilerplate](../includes/apple-enterprise-sso-kerberos-boilerplate.md)]